 Restaurant discovery is increasingly shaped by AI answers.
 Most independent restaurants are not structured for them.

-BrightEdge reported AI Overviews on 48% of tracked U.S. queries in February 2026.
+78% of restaurant queries now trigger AI Overviews.
 For restaurants, that makes structured menu, cuisine, hours, and reservation data increasingly important.

 The Problem